Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 The NodeId is the authoritative identity used to resolve the current live node through NodeTree.

-InputManager separates stale-reference reconciliation from semantic focus
+InputSystem separates stale-reference reconciliation from semantic focus
 validation:

 cpp
 syncState()
 → repairs references to nodes that are no longer live.

 validateInputState()
 → validates live focused nodes against visibility, enabled state, focusability and the active modal boundary.
-When a live focused node becomes invalid, InputManager performs the semantic focus transition through clearFocus(), which dispatches FocusLostEvent.
+When a live focused node becomes invalid, InputSystem performs the semantic focus transition through clearFocus(), which dispatches FocusLostEvent.

-When the focused node has already disappeared from the live NodeTree, InputManager only repairs the stale reference; no event is dispatched to a dead node.
+When the focused node has already disappeared from the live NodeTree, InputSystem only repairs the stale reference; no event is dispatched to a dead node.

 The active modal root is therefore a focus boundary.
 A live focused node